Zeroshi/Cerbi.MEL.Governance/Cerbi.MEL.Governance/README.md

 - Single validator instance per provider
 - Score shipping done off-thread; enqueue O(1)

-Benchmark guidance (.NET 8, no-op sink):
-- Fast path: 3–10M logs/sec
-- Topic cached path: 2–6M logs/sec
-- With per-log StackTrace (avoid): <0.5M logs/sec
-Real sinks are I/O-bound (50–200k logs/sec typical).

 ## Interoperability
-Works alongside existing MEL providers and frameworks:
-- Serilog / NLog / Log4Net (via MEL bridge)
-- OpenTelemetry Logging + OTLP Collector
-- Seq, Loki, ELK / OpenSearch, Fluentd / FluentBit, Graylog, VictoriaLogs / VictoriaMetrics, TelemetryHarbor, journald / syslog
+- Flows MEL scopes (ILogger.BeginScope) through provider and logger
+- Coexists with other MEL providers (Serilog, NLog, OTel, Console)

 ## FAQ
 Q: Does it replace my logger?
 A: No, it wraps MEL and preserves existing providers.
 Q: Can logs be dropped?
-A: Original line is always emitted in this version; violations add a second JSON line.
+A: Original line is always emitted; violations add a second JSON line.
 Q: How to relax one log?
 A: Include `{Relax}` true and have `AllowRelax: true` in profile.
 Q: Scoring without impact?
 A: No event shipped if `GovernanceScoreImpact` missing or non-numeric.
 Q: License gating?
 A: `LicenseAllowsScoring=false` blocks shipping even if enabled.
-Q: PII/Forbidden handling?
-A: Profile `FieldSeverities` drives enforcement and violation tagging.

-## Related Cerbi Components
-- CerbiStream (logging pipeline)
-- Cerbi.Governance.Core / Runtime (shared models, validation)
-- GovernanceAnalyzer (compile-time rules)
-- CerbiShield (profile management)
-- CerbIQ / CerbiSense (routing / analytics)

 ## Contributing
 Issues and PRs with tests welcome.
 MIT licensed.